apache/storm-site/_posts/2014-06-25-storm092-released.md

 Users, and Scala developers in particular, should note that the Kafka dependency is listed as `provided`.
 This allows users to choose a specific Scala version as described in the [project README](https://github.com/apache/incubator-storm/tree/v0.9.2-incubating/external/storm-kafka).

-Storm Starter and Examples
+Apache Storm Starter and Examples
 --------------------------

-Similar to the `external` section of the codebase, we have also added an `examples` directory and pulled in the `storm-starter` project to ensure it will be maintained in lock-step with Storm's main codebase.
+Similar to the `external` section of the codebase, we have also added an `examples` directory and pulled in the `storm-starter` project to ensure it will be maintained in lock-step with Apache Storm's main codebase.

-Thank you to Storm committer Michael G. Noll for his continued work in maintaining and improving the `storm-starter` project.
+Thank you to Apache Storm committer Michael G. Noll for his continued work in maintaining and improving the `storm-starter` project.

 Plugable Serialization for Multilang
 ------------------------------------
-In previous versions of Storm, serialization of data to and from multilang components was limited to JSON, imposing somewhat of performance penalty.
+In previous versions of Apache Storm, serialization of data to and from multilang components was limited to JSON, imposing somewhat of performance penalty.
 Thanks to a contribution from John Gilmore ([@jsgilmore](https://github.com/jsgilmore)) the serialization mechanism is now plugable and enables the use of more performant serialization frameworks like protocol buffers in addition to JSON.

 Thanks
 ------
-Special thanks are due to all those who have contributed to Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
+Special thanks are due to all those who have contributed to Apache Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
 Your efforts are much appreciated.

 Changelog